This post may contain affiliate links.

 - Salt and pepper to taste

-- 1 cup cheese {I used half cheddar, half pepper jack}
+- 1 cup cheese , {I used half cheddar half pepper jack}

 Instructions

-- Add the onion, chili powder, cumin, cayenne pepper, oregano and a dash of salt and pepper and sauté for 1 minute.
+- In a large skillet or pot heat the olive oil over medium high heat.
+Add the onion, chili powder, cumin, cayenne pepper, oregano and a dash of salt and pepper and sauté for 1 minute.

 - Add the garlic and sauté for another minute.
 Add the ground beef and cook until the ground beef is cooked through and not pink, about 4-5 minutes.